 You are ahead of the curve on this one.
 Experience delivering end-to-end cross-cloud solutions makes your team stand out among Salesforce partners.
 Customers can depend on you from one end of the Salesforce cloudiverse to the other.

 The benefits of a Marketing Cloud practice go beyond cross-product and even cross-cloud growth.
 You can also find untapped potential in other industries and regions.

 It’s common for Marketing Cloud partners to build a solid reputation in the retail industry and subsequently apply their experience to other industries.
 And if you’ve got a team of globetrotters, you can look farther afield to regions where demand exceeds supply.
 Follow the lead of many Asia Pacific partners who are successfully extending their business across subregions.

 You’ve seen that there are as many ways to shape your practice as there are clouds in the Salesforce sky.
 With so many choices, you might be on the fence about which direction to take.
 Sitting on the fence is a great way to get splinters.
 But, you don’t want splinters, you want customers.
 So, hop off that fence and pick a direction.

-- Marketing Cloud Basics (Trailhead module)
+- Trailhead: Marketing Cloud Basics

-- Salesforce Ohana Culture (Trailhead module)
+- Trailhead: Explore the Salesforce Ohana Culture and Values

-- Salesforce Partner Community: Storyforce
+- Salesforce: Salesforce Partner Community: Storyforce